When Children Carry Their Parents' Pain

 the person everyone relies on

 While these roles often bring approval, they can also create tremendous pressure.
 Many people no longer know who they are outside of caring for others.
-Their value becomes connected to what they do for people rather than who they are.
+Their sense of worth may become connected to caring for others rather than simply being themselves.

 Guilt, Loyalty, and Love